briannammatey/WeatherApp/README.md

   <img src= "https://raw.githubusercontent.com/briannammatey/WeatherApp/main/dancing_sun.webp" alt="gif" width="150">

 ## Motivation
-My motivation for this was to practice using APIs, and learned more about it.
+My primary motivation for developing this weatherapp was to practice using APIs, and deepen my understanding about API usage and implementation.

 ## Purpose
 The purpose of the Weather App, is to give real time data of the weather based on the inputted City.